-When you live with trauma, you often live much of your life in a hyper-aroused state.
-This means that you are constantly stuck in fight, flight, or freeze.
+When you’re living with the aftermath of childhood trauma, you often live much of your life in a hyper-aroused state; meaning you are constantly stuck in fight, flight, or freeze.
 Starting the healing process calms that constant stress, and real life can sometimes feel a little, well, boring.

 One survivor was talking about how she felt like a warrior as she was battling her anxiety, her triggers, and her past demons.
 But once those things had diminished to a manageable state, she sat back and said her life felt strange.

 She looked around and thought, “Is this all there is?”
 Although she had fought so hard for the life she had, in a way she felt a void when the constant battle was gone.
 This made her feel discouraged.
 She didn’t WANT to live in a constant state of “drama,” but it was what she’d known for so long.

 This is something that many survivors can relate to, unfortunately.
 It doesn’t make you ungrateful, or a drama queen, or a victim.
 Change is hard for everyone, and it will take some time to adjust.